 The reduction of emissions of particulate matter (PM) for off-road equipment shall be accomplished by installing retrofit emission control devices.
 The term “equipment” refers to diesel fuel powered devices rated at 50 hp and above, to be used on the jobsite in excess of seven calendar days over the course of the construction period on the jobsite (including rental equipment).

-Contractor and subcontractor diesel powered off-road equipment assigned to the contract shall be retrofitted using the phased in approach shown below.
-Equipment that is of a model year older than the year given for that equipment’s respective horsepower range shall be retrofitted:
+Contractor and subcontractor diesel powered off-road equipment assigned to the contract shall be retrofitted according to the table below.